The Myth of the Perfect Consumer Business Objectives (HL)

 This is where a business says: “You know what?
 Let’s not just make money - let’s do good while we’re at it.”

 CSR means things like reducing carbon emissions, improving workers’ rights, giving back to the community.
 And guess what?
 It can pay off long term.
-A business that’s respected tends to attract loyal customers, talented employees, and investor love.
+A business that’s respected tends to attract loyal customers, talented employees, and investor's love.

 Patagonia makes outdoor gear and donates time, services, and 1% of its sales to environmental causes.
 They’re also profitable.
 Showing that doing the right thing can be good business strategy.